Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 The Squash Vine Borer is a moth that mimics stinging bees and is harmless to people, but its offspring are efficient damage dealers.

-The Squash Vine Borer moth is harmless to squash, zucchini, pumpkin, and melon plants, but its larvae are destructive.
-Females lay fertilized eggs that look like small, brown footballs on the plant.
+The Squash Vine Borer moth is harmless to squash, zucchini, pumpkin, and melon plants, but its larvae are quite destructive.
+Females lay fertilized eggs that look like small, brown American footballs on the plant.
 Once larvae hatch, they bore into the stem of the plant and begin eating the pith inside it.
 They look like white wormy grubs with brown heads.
 Look for entry holes and frass at the base of a stem.
-Wilting leaves is a sign of infiltration, followed by rotting stems and eventually the entire plant if left unchecked.
+Wilting leaves is a sign of infiltration, followed by rotting stems and eventually plant death if left unchecked.
 Nymphs are grayish-white and resemble aphids.
 They move in groups and can be found under leaves and along the stem.

 Preventing adults from laying eggs in the first place is the best measure of defense against this insect.
 The red and black adult moth is conspicuous and easy to see.
 Moth traps may help eliminate them before they reproduce.
-Using row covers for a few weeks also prevents them from laying eggs on the host plant.
+Using row covers also prevents them from laying eggs on the host plant.
 Planting a second round of squash after the adults have reproduced will ensure a later harvest.
-If a stem is found to be infected (wilting leaves, pinholes and frass at the base), cut it off the plant.
+If a stem is found to be infected (wilting leaves, pinholes, and frass at the base), cut it off the plant.
 Cut down the length of the stem and a look inside to confirm the presence of the larval worm.